AlpakasLab/nextjs-jwt-auth/README.md

 export { DELETE, POST }
 ```

-And create an middleware file `/middleware.ts` and generate the handler using the `getMiddleware()` helper.
+Second, create an middleware file `/middleware.ts` and generate the handler using the `getMiddleware()` helper.

 ```ts
 // middleware.ts